Highlights of traveling through Kauai, the most isolated of the Hawaiian Islands.

-Hawaii feels like a warm embrace.
-The warm, smooth air caresses your skin, the vibrant vegetation waves at you as it rustles in the breeze, the relaxed pace of life calms you and truly makes you feel like paradise has personified itself and wrapped you into a comforting hug.
+The warm air caresses your skin, the palm trees wave at you as they sway in the breeze, the relaxed pace of life calms you and makes you feel like paradise has personified itself and wrapped you into a comforting hug.

 I have just returned from eight days of bliss in Kauai with my sister, mom, aunt, and grandmother.
 Throughout the trip I felt particularly inspired while writing in my journal, so I’ll be sharing some entries I wrote in this blog post.
 The above entry I wrote at 5 AM, while sitting outside on our first morning in Hawaii, watching the dark stillness of night slowly drift into a pale, peaceful morning.